danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D27: February 7, 2018

+**Today's Progress**: Spent 2 hours tryign to figure out how to connect Postgresql with pgAdmin on Mac via SSH.
+So frustrating and such a waste of time!

+### R1D27: February 6, 2018

+**Today's Progress**: A discussiona t DEV.to made me realize I might be convoluted with my decision to go Firebase.
+Looking at MySQL now, while still learnign how to code with Swift and Xcode.

 ### R1D26: February 5, 2018

 **Today's Progress**: Slow day at work, started to look into Firebase as a database for my movie app.